Komi peoples: History

 In the 1500s, many Russian migrants began to move into the region, beginning a long process of colonisation and attempts at assimilating the Komis.
 Syktyvkar (Ust-Sysolsk before 1930) was founded as the chief Russian city in the region in the 18th century.
 The Russian government established penal settlements in the north for criminals and political prisoners.
 There were several Komi rebellions in protest against Russian rule and the influx of Slav settlers, especially after large numbers of freed serfs started arriving in the region in the 1860s.
 A national movement to revive Komi culture also emerged.

-Russian rule in the area collapsed after World War I and the revolutions of 1917.
-In the subsequent Russian Civil War, the Bolsheviks fought the Allies for control of the region.
-The Allied forces encouraged the Komi to set up their own independent state with the help of political prisoners freed from the local penal colonies.
-After the Allies withdrew in 1919, the Bolsheviks took over.
+After the Allies withdrew from the Russian Civil War in 1919, the Bolsheviks took over.
 They promoted Komi culture with the policy of korenizatsiya, but increased industrialisation damaged the Komi traditional way of life and the landscape of the republic.
 Stalin's purges of the 1930s devastated the Komi intelligentsia, who were accused of "bourgeois nationalism".

 The remote and inhospitable region was also regarded as an ideal location for gulags.
 The influx of political prisoners and the rapid industrialisation of the region as a result of World War II left the Komi a minority in their own lands.
 Stalin carried out further purges of the Komi intellectual class in the 1940s and 1950s, and Komi language and culture were suppressed.
 Since the end of the Soviet Union in 1991, the Komi have reasserted their claims to a separate identity.